zacjszewczyk/contract-schema/README.md

 5. Select the “Create a new branch” radio button if you do not already have your own branch; otherwise, select your branch.
 The recommended naming convention for new branches is `first.middle.last`.
 6. Click the green “Commit” button.

-You may also contribute to this project using your local machine by cloning this repository to your workstation, creating a new branch, commiting and pushing your changes, and creating a merge request.
+You may also contribute to this project using your local machine by cloning this repository to your workstation, creating a new branch, committing and pushing your changes, and creating a merge request.

 ## Contributors